ftctechnh/ftc_app/.github/CONTRIBUTING.md

 ### Pull requests

-__STOP!__  If you are new to git, do not understand the mechanics of forks, branches, and pulls, if what you just read is confusing, __do not__ push this button.
+__STOP!__  If you are new to git and do not understand the mechanics of forks, branches, and pulls, then __do not__ push this button.
 Most likely it won't do what you think it will.

 ![Pull Button](../doc/media/PullRequest.PNG)